stackup-wallet/accessctl/README.md

    - `Daily`: on midnight everyday.
    - `Weekly`: on Monday every week.
    - `Monthly`: on the first day of every month.
-2. Track both native token transfers and ERC20 tokens.
+2. Track both native and ERC20 tokens.

 > **Note that this policy relies on the `TIMESTAMP` opcode during validation and requires an alternative mempool.
 This is needed to ensure time intervals work as expected.**